 - The extraction of a baby tooth typically requires much less effort, but it may require the use of a prosthetic tooth or another mechanism to act as a space-saver for the permanent tooth.

-- Adult teeth extractions can be a little trickier as the roots run deeper, and it may require additional procedures such as implants.
+- Adult teeth extractions can be a little trickier as the roots run deeper, and it may require additional procedures such as dental implants.
 It also will likely include cutting the tooth, gum, or bone to get the tooth out, along with stitches to help the wounds heal quickly.
-For these reasons, we don’t take adult tooth extraction lightly: we only do it when absolutely necessary.
+For these reasons, adult tooth extractions should not be taken lightly and only done when absolutely necessary.
 To determine this, dental X-rays may be required.
 Once the final decision is made together with you and we agree to proceed, rest assured that the procedure will still be as stress-free as possible.
 At this point, we will also discuss the best possible sedation method to ensure a comfortable and trauma-free experience for all!

-- After the extraction our team will give you full, easy-to-follow instructions to ensure the success of the procedure and to keep your child happy and comfortable while they recover.
+- After the child tooth extraction, our team will give you full, easy-to-follow instructions for proper care after minor oral surgery to ensure the success of the procedure and to keep your child happy and comfortable while they recover.
 Fortunately, the mouth heals very quickly, particularly in young kids, so even when you leave our offices there is no reason to worry.
 Plus you can always call us with any concerns.

 - Wisdom teeth may become impacted with not enough space in the back of the mouth to come in normally, causing them to be stuck in the jawbone.
 This can cause significant pain and discomfort for your child.

-- Wisdom teeth can sometimes come in at the wrong angle, pressing against other molars potentially causing them to shift and even sometimes creating the need for braces
+- Wisdom teeth can sometimes come in at the wrong angle, pressing against other molars and potentially causing them to shift and even sometimes creating the need for braces.

-- If it looks like your child might need braces, we may recommend the pre-emptive extraction of the wisdom teeth to avoid spacing and tooth-shifting problems when they do come in.
-But don’t worry: Dr. Noah and our team will keep an eye on your child’s potentially pesky wisdom teeth at every regular dental appointment and will recommend extraction as and when we see fit!
+- If it looks like your child might need braces, we may recommend the pre-emptive wisdom tooth extraction to avoid spacing and tooth-shifting problems when they do come in.
+But don’t worry: Dr. Noah and our team will keep an eye on your child’s potentially pesky wisdom teeth at every regular dental appointment and will recommend an extraction only if absolutely necessary!

 The Simcoe Kids Dental Difference